2050 nm. 16.5 hour flight.

 After reaching cruising altitude, I switched to my aft fuel tank (22g, 4 hours), then the bladder tanks #1 (22g ( 4 hours) and #2 (50g (7 hours)), and main tanks (5 hours).

 The next challenge was to establish communications with San Francisco radio (controller of the eastern Pacific) on the high frequency radio.
 Without a positive communications, Hawaiian ATC would not let me leave their airspace and I would be required to return to Hawaii and burn off 15 hours of fuel before landing.
 Thank god, I finally contacted SF radio about 200 nm off the coast of Hawaii as VHF communications started to fade.
 The little HF radio bought second hand on craiglist and connected to an experimental antenna outside the plane was actually working despite the marginal propagation to the west coast of the United States.

 For the first 1000 nm, I fought 10 knot headwinds and carefully monitored my fuel supply.
 At the half-way point, the fickle winds finally changed direction and favorably pushed me towards the fog-shrouded California coast.
 Darkness descended around 9 pm over the Pacific.
 I flew on for the next 6.5 hours until landing at 3:30 am in Concord, California.
 The 17 hour journey from Hilo to Oakland/Concord was very exhausting, especially since I had only a few hours of sleep the previous night.
 Later on, I learned that other pilots, tracking my progress across the Pacific that night, did not get much sleep either.
 It was a relief knowing that my flight was being tracked by many people in the event of an emergency.

 Thanks for the banner Pete W!
 "May" is safely back home at Buchanan field surrounded by her experimental aircraft friends: a GlassAir II and III , RV8, Volksplane, and a P-40 replica.

-During my stay in Hawaii, the eastern Pacific was impacted by 4 tropical depressions heading directly for the island chain.
+The eastern Pacific was impacted by 4 tropical depressions heading directly for the Hawaiian islands.
 The winds aloft forecast models for the Hawaii/California passage did not look favorable for the next three weeks.